open-way-learning/owl-handbook/Governance/README.md

+---
+description: This section of the OWL Handbook provides public access to the foundational governance documents that define how Open Way Learning (OWL) operates as a 501(c)(3) nonprofit.
+---

 # 🧭 OWL Governance

-This section of the OWL Handbook provides public access to the foundational governance documents that define how Open Way Learning (OWL) operates as a 501(c)(3) nonprofit.
 These resources clarify the **legal, ethical, and organizational framework** that underpins both Board-level oversight and our distributed, mission-aligned leadership culture.

 ## 🔑 Governance Philosophy

 OWL maintains a **dual governance model** that reflects both nonprofit best practices and our open-source values.
 This means we:

 - Honor traditional board responsibilities—legal, fiduciary, and strategic—guided by our Bylaws and IRS regulations.
-- Empower a **collective leadership team** to make informed, transparent decisions aligned to mission, vision, and strategic priorities (see [About OWL](../Employee_Handbook/About%20OWL.md)).
+- Empower a **collective leadership team** to make informed, transparent decisions aligned to mission, vision, and strategic priorities (see [About OWL](About-OWL/README.md).

 This structure is not a compromise—it's a commitment to **shared accountability** and high-integrity leadership, balancing compliance with the agility required to serve educators and students well.